 There are 2 options that allow you to run Connectify and still appear to be single computer using the Internet:

-- In Connectify – In the Settings menu look for NAT Options > Stealth Mode.
-There, make sure that all of the checkboxes are checked, including “Appear as a Single PC” which really changes the traffic to make it look like all the packets came from your PC.
-It’s not checked by default, as it does affect a few program like, “traceroute”.
+- Just use Connectify – the program changes the traffic to make it look like all the packets came from your computer.
 This is the easiest route to hassle-free Internet in this context.

-- You can use a VPN program and pick the VPN as the “Internet to Share” in Connectify Hotspot’s interface.
+- If the first option doesn’t work, you can use a VPN program and pick the VPN as the “Internet to Share” in Connectify Hotspot’s interface.
 This way, your network admins will see nothing else but that you’re running a VPN program, if that’s something they accept.
 This also has the effect that the clients are only borrowing your Internet connection, not getting access to your local area network (which might be what the administrators are trying to protect).
 This is certainly the most foolproof method for hiding your clients.